daniel-234/frontend-nanodegree-neighborhood-map/README.md

 ## Getting Started

 To load the app, download a copy of the project to your local machine and open the file index.html with your browser.
 To search for some locations, type your query in the input field.
-You can filter the returned list with the Filter button and you can retrieve the list that was previously returned by the API search with the get Back button.
+You can filter the returned list with the Filter button and you can retrieve the list that was previously returned by the API search with the Get Back button.

 ## Built With